José Antonio Aguirre (politician): Spanish Civil War

 A government of conciliation was formed by Basque Nationalists, Socialists, Communists, and other Republicans but not without tensions among them.
 The government was in power in Biscay for several months until the fall of Bilbao.

 The first Basque Government was made up of four members of the Basque Nationalist Party (Agirre as Lehendakari and head of defense, Jesús María Leizaola as head of justice and culture, Eliodoro de la Torre as head of finance, and Telesforo Monzón as head of interior); three of the PSOE (Santiago Aznar as head of industry, Juan Gracia Colás as head of welfare, and Juan de los Toyos as head of labor); one of Basque Nationalist Action (Gonzalo Nárdiz as head of agriculture); one of the Republican Left (Ramón María Aldasoro Galarza as head of trade); one of the Republican Union (Alfredo Espinosa as head of health); and one of the Spanish Communist Party (Juan Astigarrabía as head of public works).

 The Basque Army (Basque: Eusko Gudarostea), with 100,000 soldiers, was made up of battalions of different ideologies.
 It was well armed but poorly trained, and one of its most acute deficiencies was the absence of heavy artillery and an air force.
 Agirre begged Indalecio Prieto and Manuel Azaña to send some aircraft.
 Historians agree that it was not a viable option because of the difficulties in breaking the Siege of Biscay.
 However, 40 to 50 airplanes were sent in different shipments, most flying over enemy territory.
 Others were sent across France and, after being disarmed, were retained or returned to Barcelona or Valencia in accordance with a "no intervention" policy.
 Another factor that contributed decisively to the Basque Army's defeat was its lack of a qualified general staff.

-In June 1937, the Franco's Nationalists broke through the Iron Ring of Bilbao and entered the city as a result of the treachery of Alejandro Goikoetxea, the engineer who had designed the fortifications.
+In June 1937, Franco's Nationalists broke through the Iron Ring of Bilbao and entered the city as a result of the treachery of Alejandro Goikoetxea, the engineer who had designed the fortifications.
 Agirre moved his government to Trucíos before he headed to Santander and finally to Catalonia, where he prepared to continue fighting with his men.
 In May, Agirre had entered into talks with the Italians, through intermediaries, about a possible surrender.
 The talks continued, with the leader of the Basque Nationalist Party, Juan de Ajuriaguerra, discussing terms, the Santoña Agreement, to allow a withdrawal from Bilbao if Nationalist troops did not attack the city.
 However, they attacked, and Agirre refused to sign the surrender agreement and fought on.